What does watering my plants do?

 How to Water

-- Water up to ⅓-¼ of the volume of your planter.
+Step 4: Water up to one-fourth or one-third of the volume of your planter.
 For planters without a drainage hole, be especially mindful of how much water you're using.
 For planters with a drainage hole, water until you see excess water drain out of the bottom of the planter.
 You can let the water sit in the saucer or cache pot for 15-30 minutes, allowing the plant's roots to soak more up, then discard it.

 Should I set a watering schedule?